jessicarush/javascript-notes/this_identifier.md

 ### Constructor Invocation Pattern

 Constructor functions are one of the many ways to create an object.
 See [objects.md](objects.md).
 Constructor functions are invoked with the `new` prefix.
-The new object that's created has a hidden link to value of the functions prototype and `this` will be bound to that new object.
+The new object that's created has a hidden link to the functions prototype and `this` will be bound to that new object.

 ```javascript
 var Thing = function (string) {